amareswar-n/amareswar-n/README.md

 ## Hello, Mate! <img src="https://github.com/amareswar-n/amareswar-n/raw/main/down-pointing.gif" width="32px" height="20px">
 Thank you for visiting my GitHub profile.

-I’m AmAr, a lifelong learner who believes the best way to understand technology is to build with it.
+I’m AmAr (he/him), a lifelong learner who believes the best way to understand technology is to build with it.
 Rather than just reading about concepts, I prefer to experiment, prototype, and test ideas in real environments.
 The repositories here reflect that philosophy — each project represents hands-on exploration across data systems, automation, and embedded technologies, where learning happens through implementation, iteration, and refinement.

 I’m driven by curiosity and continuous improvement.
 I enjoy breaking down complex problems, experimenting with solutions, and improving them through practical feedback.
 I value collaboration, idea exchange, and building systems that are not only functional but reusable and scalable.